 Among the main castle parts which had supreme importance for defence was the medieval castle tower.
-It was the most important structure used for defensive fortifications although it also served various other purposes.
+It was one of the most important structures used in defensive fortifications although it also served various other purposes.
 Towers were constructed in several shapes although square and circular towers were the most popular ones.

 A medieval castle tower could serve several purposes.
-Length wise gunfire could be used on the invading enemy from the corner towers.
+Castle defenders could fire their weapons on besieging armies from corner towers.
 On the other hand, flanking towers were located on the outside of the castle walls and provided effective flanking fire.
 Wall towers were used for archers to shower arrows on the invading armies.
 Finally, a medieval castle tower could also serve the purposes of storage and imprisonment.

-Until 1066, the most common material used in the construction of a medieval castle tower was wood.
+Until around the 10th century the most common material used in the construction of a medieval castle tower was wood.
 However, this changed after the Norman Conquest in 1066 and stone towers became more popular.
 Wood cost less and wooden towers were easy to build.
 However, they provided for weaker defence compared to stone towers.
 Stone towers were immune to fire and were comparatively easier to defend.

 A medieval castle tower had central importance in the castle parts used for its defence.
 Medieval castle towers came in various shapes and served a variety of purposes.
 Although the central purpose of these towers was defence, they could also be used for storage and imprisonment purposes.
 Square or rectangular-shaped towers were common before the Normal Conquest but after that circular towers made of stone became popular.